PAIREN1383/Template2-DarkTheme/README.md

 # Template2-DarkTheme
-A English Dark Theme Template This template is made by HTML and CSS.
+An English Dark Theme Template.
+This template is made by HTML and CSS.